Theology of Congregational Worship

 One of the very first things Scripture informs about God is that He is a creator God who brought everything into existence without any pre-existent materials (Gen. 1:1-3).
 This idea is summed up in the phrase ex nihilo (out of nothing).
 Significantly, out of nothing God created light, matter, and then life, which includes all living things.
 With the focus on life, Scripture informs that human beings were created in the divine image, after God’s likeness (Gen. 1:26-27).
 Being created in the divine image, human beings are set apart from the rest of creation, which is evident in the human capacity to reason and freely express things like no other creature.
 Straight to the point, the realization that God created all things ex nihilo coupled with the notion that God freely created human beings after His divine image demands some sort of response.
 Rightfully so, the appropriate response is worship.
 To clarify, worship here is specifically understood as the expression of reverence and adoration toward the God of the Holy Scriptures.
 Knowingly, then, how Christians understand God influences how they worship God and likewise, how Christians understand worship directly influences their act of worship.
 This means that a well-developed theology of worship is essential to the worshiping community of God.
 The aim of this paper is to present a theology of congregational worship that is Biblical; theological; doxological; liturgical and pastoral for the purpose of leading God’s people into a deeper worship experience with the God of all creation.
 Through the process of drawing from God’s meta-narrative in the Scriptures a theology of congregational worship will emerge.

 Continuing with the doctrine of creation, it must be noted that everything God creates is purely good as shown in Genesis 1:31 when God gave the divine proclamation that everything He had made was “very good.”
-Significantly, human beings were part of God’s proclamation; however, it was not long before God’s very good creation became subjected to corruption through the sin of the first human beings (Gen. 3) who disobeyed God’s only command to not eat of the knowledge of good and evil or they would surely die (Gen. 2:17).
+Significantly, human beings were part of God’s proclamation; however, it was not long before God’s very good creation became subjected to corruption through the sin of the first human beings (Gen. 3) who disobeyed God’s only command to not eat of the tree of knowledge of good and evil or they would surely die (Gen. 2:17).
 As a consequence of sin, the relationship between God and His loved human creatures became severed and human beings were exiled out of His Holy presence.
 Simply put, human beings gave up their dwelling place with God and they no longer knew Him as they should.
 Just as God warned, death ensued sin, which affected every human being that followed and for this reason two main things had to be accomplished.
 First, being separated from humanity, God alone had to take the divine initiative to reveal Himself to human beings, and not vice-versa.
 Second, God alone had to take restorative action in order to save humanity from their transgressions against Him, which resulted in death.
 Beginning with God’s self-revelation and then His restorative action, the following will show how these two elements are at the root of Biblical worship.

 After the Fall account (Gen. 3), the Scripture narrative delivers a dismal portrait of sinful humanity living separate from God.
 Thankfully, God does take the divine initiative in revealing Himself to a man named Abram (Gen. 12:1).
 More important, God not only revealed His divinity to Abram, but through a series of ordained events, God initiated His restorative plan for humanity (Gen. 12:1-3; 15, 17:1-8).
 It must not go unnoticed that God’s self-revelation to Abram is knitted together with His plan of restoration.
 That aside, the very notion that God has revealed Himself to His fallen creatures shows that God desires to be known (God is relational).
 The point here is that Christians worship God because God has made Himself known.
 Further, that God’s initiative in His self-revelation is altogether restorative shows that God has not left His loved creatures to remain in the most terrible state of depravity absorbed in sin and ending in death.
 Here again, the appropriate response to God’s revelation and restorative action is worship.